mary-molchan/analytics-engineering-portfolio/gen-ai-projects/01_Spec_Driven_Workflow_for_Power_BI_Dashboard/04_dashboard_design/02_dashboard_design_specification_template.md

 This document defines the functional and structural design of the Power BI dashboard before visual design and build preparation.

-It describes dashboard pages, user journey, KPI placement, filters, interactions, and functional behavior.
+It describes dashboard pages, user journey, KPI placement, expected visual components, tables, matrices, charts, filters, interactions, and functional behavior.

 ---